galaxias-ufsc/JPAS-tables/README.md

 print(job.phase)
 ```

-After waiting the job to finish (more on this later), download the
-table and save it.
+To wait for the job to complete, you either do a `job.wait()`,
+or implement a loop to do things while waiting (this is the whole reason
+this is called asynchronous, you know.)

+To download the results, do the following.

 ```
+from jpas_tap import fix_names, convert_dtype

 result = job.fetch_result()
 tab = result.to_table()
+fix_names(tab)
+convert_dtype(tab)
 tab.write('my_table.fits')
 ```

-Currently, `job.wait()`, which should block until the job is done,
-is broken for this service.
-So, you either implement a loop, or
-peek the web interface to see when it's done.

-The script `download_tables.py` is a fancy version of
+The script `download_tables.py` included is a fancy version of
 this procedure.

 ## Creating the master table